centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-wap-snmp.md

 ## Prerequisites

-The SNMP agent must be configured and running.
-Please refer to the manufacturer documentation to achieve this.
+The SNMP service must be configured and activated on the host.
+Please refer to the official documentation from the manufacturer/publisher.

 The Centreon Poller must be able to reach the UDP/161 SNMP port of the Cisco Wap device.

 ## Installing the monitoring connector